Automatic scorer: Reception and further developments

 The purposes of the computerized scoring were to avoid errors by human scorers and to prevent cheating.
 It had the side benefit of speeding up the progress of the game and introducing new bowlers to the game.
 Score-keeping for bowling is based on a formula that many new to bowling were not familiar with and thought difficult to learn.
 These casual bowlers unfamiliar with the formula thought the scores given by the computers were confusing.
 Some bowlers were not comfortable with automatic scorers when they were introduced in the 1970s, so kept score using the traditional method on paper score sheets.

 The introduction of this device increased the popularity of the sport.
 Automatic scorers came to be considered a normal part of modern bowling installations worldwide, with owners and managers saying that bowlers expect such equipment to be present in bowling establishments and that business increased following their introduction.
 Brunswick introduced a color television style automatic scorer in 1983.
 Bowling center owners could use these style automatic scorers for advertising, management, videos, and live television.

-By the 2010s, these type of electronic visual displays could show bowler avatars and social media connections to publicize the bowlers' scores.
+By the 2010s, these types of electronic visual displays could show bowler avatars and social media connections to publicize the bowlers' scores.
 Some are capable of being extended entertainment systems of games for children and adults.
 Some scoring systems support variations on traditional bowling, such as different kinds of bingo games where certain pins have to be knocked down at certain times or practice regimes where certain spares have to be accomplished.

 By this point, QubicaAMF Worldwide, an outgrowth of AMF, was one of the leading providers of bowling scoring equipment.